Kajanan02/react-native-send-direct-sms/README.md

 ## Discussion and Collaboration

-In addition to the [Github Issues](https://github.com/Kajanan02/react-native-send-direct-sms/issues) page.
+In addition to the [GitHub Issues](https://github.com/Kajanan02/react-native-send-direct-sms/issues) page.

----
 ## License

 MIT